asuttles/andy/README.md

 - Constants, variables, and procedures
 - Arithmetic expressions and conditions
 - Control flow with `if` and `while`
-- Structured blocks using `begin … end`
+- Structured blocks using `begin ... end`

 It is deliberately minimal, making it ideal for educational compiler projects.

 ## Updates

 - The language has been updated with comments (//) and types.
+- The language supports explicit 32-bit integer delcarations.

 ### Example Program